Maine Workers’ Compensation Insurance

 How does Workers’ Comp work in Maine?

-There are a number of important benefits which are covered by insurance for workers’ compensation.
-Maine employees who suffer from work-related injuries or illnesses are eligible to receive payment for the following:4
+There are a number of benefits covered by insurance for workers’ compensation.
+Maine employees who suffer from work-related injuries or illnesses are eligible to receive payment for the following:

 • Medical bills